balanced-mt/passport-twitch/README.md

 # passport-twitch

+#### This package fixes Webpack dependcy bundling and unable to find the package.json file

 Twitch is a trademark or registered trademark of Twitch Interactive, Inc. in the U.S. and/or other countries. "passport-twitch" is not operated by, sponsored by, or affiliated with Twitch Interactive, Inc. in any way.

 [Passport](http://passportjs.org/) strategy for authenticating with [Twitch](http://www.twitch.tv/)